-It seems hard to believe that I’m writing the last Astro Doings for 2019, but here we go.
+I can hardly believe that I’m writing the last Astro Doings for 2022.
+Where has the year gone?

-The Full Moon occurs on the 12th at 190 Taurus and the New Moon occurs on the 16th at 40 Sagittarius.
+The Full Moon occurs on December 7th at 160 Gemini.
+The New Moon occurs on the 23rd at 10 Capricorn.

 Peace and abundant blessings,